Wombat: Evolution and taxonomy

 Though genetic studies of the Vombatidae have been undertaken, evolution of the family is not well understood.
 Wombats are estimated to have diverged from other Australian marsupials relatively early, as long as 40 million years ago, while some estimates place divergence at around 25 million years.
-While some theories place wombats as miniaturised relatives of diprotodonts, such as the rhinoceros-sized Diprotodon, more recent studies place the Vombatiformes as having a distinct parallel evolution, hence their current classification as a separate family.
+Some prehistoric wombat genera greatly exceeded modern wombats in size.
+The largest known wombat, Phascolonus, which went extinct approximately 40,000 years ago, is estimated to have had a body mass of up to 360 kg.

 Characteristics

 Wombats dig extensive burrow systems with their rodent-like front teeth and powerful claws.
 One distinctive adaptation of wombats is their backward pouch.
 The advantage of a backward-facing pouch is that when digging, the wombat does not gather soil in its pouch over its young.
 Although mainly crepuscular and nocturnal, wombats may also venture out to feed on cool or overcast days.
 They are not commonly seen, but leave ample evidence of their passage, treating fences as minor inconveniences to be gone through or under.

-Wombats leave distinctive cubic feces.
+Wombats leave distinctive cube-shaped faeces.
 As wombats arrange these feces to mark territories and attract mates, it is believed that the cubic shape makes them more stackable and less likely to roll, which gives this shape a biological advantage.
 The method by which the wombat produces them is not well understood, but it is believed that the wombat intestine stretches preferentially at the walls, with two flexible and two stiff areas around its intestines.
 The adult wombat produces between 80 and 100, 2 cm pieces of feces in a single night, and four to eight pieces each bowel movement.
 In 2019 the production of cube-shaped wombat feces was the subject of the Ig Nobel Prize for Physics, won by Patricia Yang and David Hu.